openworm/bt-gsoc-2019/README.md

 ```
 sudo apt install python-libtorrent
 ```
--To start the seeding of a file(specify file of choice, in this case the file is test.txt )
+-To create a .torrent file and start seeding of desired contents( specify file of choice, in this case the file is "./test.txt" as shown in image below).
 ```
 python Uploading/seed.py
 ```
+-Upon starting the seeding process a .torrent( mytorrent.torrent ) is created.
 Let the seeding process run indefinitely( Will specify duration on further testing!)

 ![](images/seeding.png)